Two arrested for molesting South Korean YouTuber in Mumbai

 “Last night on [live] stream, there was a guy who harassed me,” the YouTuber said in a tweet on Wednesday.
 “I tried my best not to escalate the situation and leave because he was with his friend.
 And some people said that it was initiated by me being too friendly and engaging [in] the conversation.
 Makes me think again about streaming.”

 On Thursday, the Mumbai Police said that the accused were identified as Mobeen Chand Mohammed Shaikh (19) and Mohammed Naqib Sadarialam Ansari (20), according to NDTV.
+They were sent to one-day police custody, ANI reported.

 They have been booked under Section 354 (assault or criminal force with intent to outrage modesty of a woman) of the Indian Penal Code.
 They will be produced before a court later in the day.